|

 Dear Tom,

-timing?
-Do you recommend that cardio and weights be done successively or
+workout timing?
+Do you recommend that cardio and weights be done successively

-separately?
-For example; wake up, warm up, cardio, lift, eat, or wake up, warm
+or separately?
+For example; wake up, warm up, cardio, lift, eat, or wake up,

 Dr. Michael Marasco

-nearly as important as just doing it consistently on a pre-planned schedule,
+not nearly as important as just doing it consistently on a pre-planned

-with meticulous attention to progressive overload.
-Timing is a secondary and in
+schedule, with meticulous attention to progressive overload.
+Timing is a

-needs is to establish a pre-planned training and nutrition schedule that is so
+establish a pre-planned training and nutrition schedule that is so regular that

-regular that training and eating on a routine become habits as deeply
+training and eating on a routine become habits as deeply entrenched as brushing

-eventually become so habitual that they turn into automatic behaviors requiring
+habitual that they turn into automatic behaviors requiring no conscious thought

-no conscious thought - and that is a great place to arrive at.
-For someone
+- and that is a great place to arrive at.
+For someone still struggling to

-still struggling to overcome bad habits or stick to a regular schedule (i.e.
+overcome bad habits or stick to a regular schedule (i.e. you're still skipping

-you're still skipping workouts or eating junk), the workout timing issue is
+workouts or eating junk), the workout timing issue is moot.

-consistency and regularity in your training and nutrition habits, then it pays
+kind of consistency and regularity in your training and nutrition habits, then

-to start nitpicking and tuning the fine details - and yes, one of those details
+it pays to start nitpicking and tuning the fine details - and yes, one of those

 The ideal timing of training